 Yes, it is legal.
-Home schools in Texas are private schools, and, as such, students attending them are exempt from compulsory school attendance laws.
+Home schools in Texas are private schools for the purpose of compulsory attendance, and, as such, students attending them are exempt from compulsory school attendance laws.
 The only requirements in the state of Texas are that you pursue in a bona fide manner a basic curriculum of reading, spelling, grammar, mathematics, and a study in good citizenship.
 Learn more about home schooling in Texas.

 Does home schooling work?